SSRI's are in the headlines lately especially out of Europe where research is a little more "impartial".

 Otherwise, we now know that BDNF is the real lever with SSRI's and it's tasked with growing new neural pathways.

-BDNF is increased but there's still probably something doing the damage to begin with (stress is a big culprit).
+BDNF is increased but there's still probably something doing the damage to begin with (stress and hyperactive immune response is a big culprit).

 This is why it can take some time to get going.

 That...however...is half the story during those first few weeks.